"We cannot live only for ourselves. A thousand fibers connect us with our fellow men and women; and among those fibers,

 Once in a while I meet a very luminous elderly client in the art studio who glows from the inside - whose eyes are clear and bright, who sits solidly in his or her soul with a peaceful countenance.
 When I encounter such love, I am always immediately curious about how they have lived their life.

 I met such a man a couple of years ago on his 87th birthday.
-He told me when he turned 40 he decided to dedicate his life to loving.
+He told me when he turned 40 he decided to dedicate his life to loving after many years of struggling with resentment.
 When I asked him to describe his life philosophy, he sounded like a wise sage that was tapped into the Universal wisdom.
 He said:

 "We are only human and everyone has certain weakness in their character.
 Some people do not get the basic thought pattern of love and are not ready to live the truth of love in their lives.
 At any cost we should forgive others.
 This is the workings of the universe.
 We are meant to play our part in making love stronger in the world.